The 100 Most Influential Queer Books of All Time

 Carmilla by J. Sheridan Le Fanu (1872)

 A woman named Carmilla is entrusted to Laura’s family for the summer, and despite increasing nightmares, Laura finds herself falling irresistibly for Carmilla’s beauty.
 I specifically recommend the version edited by Carmen Maria Machado, who writes in her introduction of the real lesbian love affair and historical letters that Le Fanu used to construct this story, letters that were more explicitly about love.
-Machado’s footnotes add a vividness and life to the text, while pointing out queer subtext.
+Machado’s footnotes add a vividness and life to the text while pointing out queer subtext.
 In addition, this version is beautifully illustrated by Robert Kaiza.
 (Read more about how this edition is a reclamation here.)
 While Carmilla is a monstrous lesbian preying on Laura, this text is still a classic that has inspired web series, films, and music; sparked ideas for authors including Anne Rice; and provided inspiration for vampiric women in games and anime such as Castlevania.

 The Picture of Dorian Gray by Oscar Wilde (1891)

 In this famous novel, a young man is willing to sell his soul if it means retaining his youth and beauty.
 Despite efforts of his editors to downplay the homoeroticism of the book, it is still intensely queer, and in the modern age, Gray’s queerness seems evident and obvious.
 It’s a powerful book of beauty, youth, vanity, and what it means to be good.
 Wilde is one of the most famous queer icons of history.
-After making the mistake of prosecuting his lover’s father for libel, Wilde was arrested and convicted for gross indecency with men, his private life drawn out and exposed in a scandalous and much discussed trial.
+After making the mistake of prosecuting his lover’s father for libel, Wilde was arrested and convicted of gross indecency with men, his private life drawn out and exposed in a scandalous and much-discussed trial.
 He died suddenly of meningitis in 1900 in Paris, only three years after his release.

 Content warnings for suicide, anti-Semitism.